-S201 and S223 are the skills labs.
+N103 and N109 are the skills labs.
 This is where you will practice and perfect your hands-on skills before performing them in the clinical setting following social distancing guidelines.
 There are several manikins and many pieces of electronic equipment.
-There may be skills day when a clinical instructor may take their group into the lab for demonstration.

-The equipment in this room should stay here and never be removed unless you ask permission in advance from the faculty or lab person.
-Many pieces of the electronic equipment are sensitive, so please treat the equipment with respect.
-It is expected that you return items to the original location and clean up after yourselves.
+The equipment in this room should stay here and never be removed unless you ask permission in advance from the faculty.
+Many pieces of electronic equipment are sensitive, so please treat the equipment with respect.
+It is expected that you will return items to the original location and clean up after yourselves.